-Paula tells me that once fixed up she spent a great deal of time in the Futuro which she considered [her words] "the most intensely cool house in the world".
-Paula added that rain would make a tremendous racket on the roof and the Futuro would sometimes shake a little in windy conditions and that she and her family would always stay in a local hotel during hurricanes telling me that "there was no way we were staying in that house".
+Paula tells me that once fixed up she spent a great deal of time in the Futuro which she considered (her words) "the most intensely cool house in the world".
+Paula added that rain would make a tremendous racket on the roof and the Futuro would sometimes shake a little in windy conditions and that she and her family would always stay in a local hotel during hurricanes telling us that "there was no way we were staying in that house".
 That said the Futuro clearly survived the hurricanes as it is alive and well to this day.

-Paula, many thanks for sharing your recollections; you certainly have a far better memory that I ever thought about having.
+Paula, many thanks for sharing your recollections; you certainly have a far better memory that we ever thought about having.

-Dennis Mannion recently sent me this photo [thanks Dennis] taken by his son Jake.
-Dennis tells me he and his family vacationed in Frisco or Hatteras many times starting in 1988.
+Dennis Mannion recently sent us the photo below (thanks Dennis) taken by his son Jake.
+Dennis tells us he and his family vacationed in Frisco or Hatteras many times starting in 1988.
 On that first vacation the Futuro was in the Scotch Bonnet parking lot; it was a "food spot" and painted silver at the time.

-Based on Dennis' research into the time that Dale Earnhartd Snr. was sponsored by Coke [note the Coke machine in the photo] and personal recollection he and Jake believe the photo was taken in either 1996 or 1997 which is in accord with previously documented history of this Futuro [see the 041213 update].
+Based on Dennis' research into the time that Dale Earnhartd Snr. was sponsored by Coke (note the Coke machine in the photo) and personal recollections he and Jake believe the photo was taken in either 1996 or 1997 which is in accord with previously documented history of this Futuro (see the 041213 update).
 Dennis goes on to recount that:

 "In subsequent years the house had been moved to the other side of the road (still functioning, I think), and then moved around a few 100 yards or so but eventually not functioning as anything.
 Just a landmark to look for."

-The other day I came across an archived webpage while searching the Internet Archive Wayback Machine which included the photograph at left; a Futuro photograph I had never seen before.
+Recently we came across an archived webpage while searching the Internet Archive Wayback Machine which included the photograph below; a Futuro photograph we had never seen before.
 The original webpage seems to have gone but the archived page can be accessed here.

-Initially I did not recognize the location or the Futuro but there were things about the photograph that "rang a bell" and after a little searching I realized it was a photograph of the Frisco Futuro during its time at the Scotch Bonnet.
-The color of the Futuro is different from other photos of the location but we know that the Frisco Futuro was painted green at one point [see this photo].
-In the end I had no doubt about the location based on the similarity of the photo to this photo of the Futuro at the Scotch Bonnet location and on the fact that the "alien art" seen in the windows is identical to that seen in photos of the Frisco Futuro such as this one.
+Initially we did not recognize the location or the Futuro but there were things about the photograph that "rang a bell" and after a little searching we realized it was a photograph of the Frisco Futuro during its time at the Scotch Bonnet.
+The color of the Futuro is different from other photos of the location but we know that the Frisco Futuro was painted green at one point (see this photo).
+In the end we had no doubt about the location based on the similarity of the photo to this photo of the Futuro at the Scotch Bonnet location and on the fact that the "alien art" seen in the windows is identical to that seen in photos of the Frisco Futuro such as this one.

-I came across a video, titled "Forty Years & Counting", a little while ago but then lost track of the url.
-Nancy Hall recently sent me a link; thanks Nancy.
+We came across a video (below), titled "Forty Years & Counting", a little while ago but then lost track of the url.
+Nancy Hall recently sent us a link; thanks Nancy.
 The video offers us a fascinating history of this Futuro and features interviews with the various owners over the years along with some great video footage and marvelous stills.
-You can find the video at left.

 The video was filmed by Kim Best and uploaded to YouTube by Ambato1234.
 Still photographs are by Lee and Mary Jane Russo and Ricky Jones and there are interviews with the following:

-Though obviously the video was not made for "little old me" I would like to extend my thanks to all involved for creating such a fascinating and fact filled look at the life of the Frisco Futuro; as a result the history of the Frisco Futuro is now as well documented as almost any Futuro out there.
+Though obviously the video was not made for us we would like to extend our thanks to all involved for creating such a fascinating and fact filled look at the life of the Frisco Futuro; as a result the history of the Frisco Futuro is now as well documented as almost any Futuro out there.

 The video clears up many of the questions about the history of the Frisco Futuro.
-It does actually confirm much of what I had listed previously but it also disproves some of the reports and rumor about the unit; in particular it appears that the reports in a discussion thread on OBX Connection [referenced in the original information below] that the first use of the Futuro was in Avon as a real estate office and that there may have been two units known as the "Double Bubble" are not true.
-Of course that leaves us wondering whether there was another Futuro [or two] "back in the day".
+It does actually confirm much of what we had listed previously but it also disproves some of the reports and rumors about the unit; in particular it appears that the reports in a discussion thread on OBX Connection (referenced in the original information below) that the first use of the Futuro was in Avon as a real estate office and that there may have been two units known as the "Double Bubble" are not true.
+Of course that leaves us wondering whether there was another Futuro (or two) "back in the day".

 So what of the history of the Frisco Futuro?
 What does the video tell us?
 The original owners of the Futuro were Dr. Lee & Mary Jane Russo.
 The Russo's were on vacation in the area in 1970 when they came across a plot of land they decided to purchase.
 They needed to find a house to put on the land and they saw The Futuro House in the "The Last Whole Earth Catalog" and decided that would fit the bill.